Kandhar

 Kandhar is a town and a municipal council in Nanded district in the Indian state of Maharashtra.
 It lies near the western shore of Manyad Reservoir.
-Kandhar was famous as a major Jain centre in the Rashtrakuta kingdom, having Malkhed or Manyakheta as his capital.
+Kandhar was famous as a major Jain centre in the Rashtrakuta kingdom, having Malkhed or Manyakheta as its capital.
 A huge statue of Kshetrapala (deity related to Jains) is found near the bhuikot; the statue is broken but from the toenail that survives, its height is estimated to be more than 50 feet.
 Presently, there is an old Digambar Jain Temple in Kandhar which is awaiting for its renovation.
 Kandhar is also famous for Kandhar Fort.

 History

 In 1649, Shah Jahan aimed to recapture Kandhar and sent Aurangzeb with 60,000 cavalry and 10,000 infantry.
 The resultant Siege of Kandhar lasted for three months and 20 days.